Case Study — YieldSphere

 What We Improved

-Of the 6 precision agriculture equipment brands on the farm, 2 used non-standard ISO XML extensions.
+Of the 6 aggregator and bridge integrations evaluated, 2 had non-standard slippage-reporting behavior.
 Discovering this in week 2 rather than week 10 saved the project timeline.

 Cost Reduction and Yield Protection Are Separate Models